-This urban fantasy was published by Orbit on December 2, 2014 and has 436 pages.
+This urban fantasy is a eARC edition that was published by Orbit on December 2, 2014 and has 436 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Blood Rights, Flesh and Blood, Bad Blood, Out for Blood, Last Blood, House of the Rising Sun, Garden of Dreams and Desires
+Other books by this author which I have reviewed include Blood Rights, Flesh and Blood, Bad Blood, Out for Blood, Last Blood, House of the Rising Sun, Garden of Dreams and Desires

 Second in the Crescent City urban fantasy series set in New Orleans and revolving around Augustine and Harlow.